Pasta al Pomodoro Recipe: A Classic Italian Pasta Recipe

-The Best Pasta Pomodoro straight from Italy
+The Best Pasta Pomodoro Tips

 These are a few tips for making the best pasta pomodoro like the one we eat in Italy.
-At the end of the day, the secret to the best pasta pomodoro recipe is in the little details and we Italians literally know how to make little details become a huge thing when cooking.
+At the end of the day, the secret to the best pasta pomodoro recipe is in the little details, and we Italians literally know how to make little details become a huge thing when cooking.

-- You can use canned San Marzano whole peeled tomatoes or you can go for ripe tomatoes.
-Make sure to use one or the other, nothing else for your tomato sauce (most of all, do not use store bought pasta Sauces);
+- You can use canned San Marzano whole peeled tomatoes, or you can go for ripe tomatoes.
+Make sure to use one or the other, nothing else for your tomato sauce (most of all, do not use store-bought pasta Sauces);

-- You can use whatever type of pasta you like: traditionally, in Italy we use spaghetti but you can also use short pasta, especially if this pasta pomodoro is meant for kids;
+- You can use whatever type of pasta you like: traditionally, in Italy we use spaghetti, but you can also use short pasta, especially if this pasta pomodoro is meant for kids;

 - Do not serve this pasta pomodoro with a side of green salad or garlic bread: pasta is meant to be eaten alone, with no bread and no salad.
 And this pasta pomodoro recipe has to be enjoyed for what it is, in the way we Italians enjoy it;